Attempted Burglary in California: Definition and Penalties

 Understanding Attempted Burglary in California

-For example, jumping a fence with burglary tools but running away before entering the home can be grounds for attempted burglary charges.
+For example, jumping a fence with burglary tools but running away before entering the home could still result in attempted burglary charges.

 Under California Penal Code Section 21a, an attempt to commit a crime requires two elements: